dawnsink/first-website/README.md

 # first-website

-* S T R A N G E * I N D E X *
+  S T R A N G E * I N D E X
 ------------------------------
          January 2020
 ------------------------------

 This site is a snapshot of time, made with simple HTML and CSS.
-It is text driven, bookended by poems from Adrienne Rich and Robert Frost.
+It is text driven, bookended by poems from Adrienne Rich.

 I'd consider it an exercise in the vein of relational aestheics.
 Translation: through using elementary tools of web design, I'm creating an online experience that feels much slower than most modern websites.
 It feels reflective of the strange moment we are in.
 I wanted it to feel intimate and deliberate.